-

 How can you help prevent scam and spam calls?

-Want to receive fewer scam calls?
+Want to receive fewer scam and spam calls?
 You might want to consider these tips:

 What can you do if you think you’ve been scammed?